Growth, European worries send shares lower

 At the same conference, Boston Fed President Eric Rosengren said the weak jobs data meant it was possible that a third round of quantitative easing would be needed to help the U.S. economy.

-Traders in commodity markets were being torn in opposite directions by the weaker outlook for demand as global growth slows markedly and by the prospects of inflation-boosting stimulus measures from central banks.
+The FTSEurofirst 300 index of top European shares was down 0.3 percent at 1,030.47 points, near a one-week low of 1,033.43 points, having traded either side of the no-change mark during a choppy start to trading.

-Gold dropped to its lowest in almost two weeks of $1,575.89 an ounce at one point, before edging back to be little changed $1,581.70 as investors battled to decide which direction to move in.
+In commodity markets, gold dropped to its lowest in almost two weeks of $1,575.89 an ounce at one point, before edging back to be little changed $1,581.70 as investors weighed up the prospects for further central bank monetary easing.

 "The market is not sure where prices should go and the sentiment is fragile," said Lynette Tan, an analyst at Phillip Futures.

-Oil was rising clearly, however, as talks to resolve a strike in Norway failed over the weekend, causing supply worries to offset concerns about weaker demand from slowing growth.
+Oil was rising, however, as talks to resolve a strike in Norway failed over the weekend, causing supply worries to offset concerns about weaker demand from slowing growth.

 Brent rose 99 cents to a high of $99.18 a barrel before easing back to trade around $98.90.
 U.S. crude was up 45 cents at $84.89.